apache/tvm/docs/dev/codebase_walkthrough.rst

 The process of ``tvm.build()`` can be divided into two steps:

-- Lowering, where an high level, initial loop nest structures are transformed into a final, low level IR
+- Lowering, where a high level, initial loop nest structures are transformed into a final, low level IR
 - Code generation, where target machine code is generated from the low level IR

 Lowering is done by ``tvm.lower()`` function, defined in ``python/tvm/build_module.py``.
 First, bound inference is peformed, and an initial loop nest structure is created.